It looked like it might be a match.

 Still not convinced, he paused, looked me in the eye and responded:

-“But I need $350,000 for the business.
-My wife and I are going to retire in Florida and we need that money to buy a house.”
+“But I need at least $350,000 for the business.
+My wife and I are going to retire in Florida and we need that money to buy a house there.”

 I was shocked at the time.
 I thought, “what do your retirement needs have to do with what I should pay for your business?”
-I’ve learned since that this perspective on value is at epidemic levels.
+I’ve learned since that this perspective on value is regrettably common.